How to Integrate Stripe Payment APIs Using Node.JS

 • routes / index.js

-• Create a checkout session for what your customer intends to purchase.
+• Create a checkout process for the product your customer wants to buy

 • var express = require('express');